tsipkens/atems/README.md

 ###### +kook

-This package contains a copy of the code provided by Kook et al. (2015), with minor modifications to match in the input/output of some of the other packages.
+This package contains a copy of the code provided by [Kook et al. (2015)][kook], with minor modifications to match in the input/output of some of the other packages.

 ###### +kook_mod

-This package contains a heavily modified version of the method proposed by Kook et al. (2015).
+This package contains a heavily modified version of the method proposed by [Kook et al. (2015)][kook].

 ###### +manual

 Code to be used in the manual sizing of soot primary particles developed at the University of British Columbia.
 The current method uses crosshairs to select the length and width of the particle.
 This is converted to various quantities, such as the mean primary particle diameter.

 ###### +pcm

-This package contains an update to code for evaluating the pair correlation method (PCM) described by Dastanpour et al. (2016).
+This package contains an update to code for evaluating the pair correlation method (PCM) described by [Dastanpour et al. (2016)][dastanpour2016].

 ###### +thresholding_ui

-This package contains a unified implementation of the thresholding user interface associated with the PCM code of Dastanpour et al. (2016) and manual code developed at the University of British Columbia.
-The code is to be implemented prior to to primary particle sizing and is critical to the PCM primary particle size estimation.
+This package contains a unified implementation of the thresholding user interface associated with the PCM code of [Dastanpour et al. (2016)][dastanpour2016] and manual code developed at the University of British Columbia.
+The code is to be implemented prior to primary particle sizing and is critical to the PCM primary particle size estimation.

 --------------------------------------------------------------------------